Phantasm II: Contemporary

-Some critics reviewed the film on home video.
+Retrospective

 Scott Weinberg of Fearnet called the Phantasm sequels indecipherable and too weird to understand, though he recommends Phantasm II to fans of the original.
 Scott Tobias of The A.V.
 Club rated the film a B and wrote of the cult appeal.
-Matt Serafini of Dread Central rated the film four out of five but criticized the more realistic approach taken in favor of the surrealism of the first film.
+Matt Serafini of Dread Central rated the film four out of five, but criticized the more realistic approach taken in favor of the surrealism of the first film.
 Bloody Disgusting rated the film three-and-a-half out of five, but said that the film seems dated now and does not quite live up to its nostalgic value.
 Andy Klein of the Glendale News-Press cited the film's weirdness and creepiness as making up for breaking the rules of what makes a good horror film.
-Marco Lanzagorta of PopMatters rated it ten out of ten stars and wrote, "The narrative of Phantasm II may sound absurd and ridiculous, but the feelings of dread and anxiety that we get while we watch it are very real."
+Marco Lanzagorta of PopMatters rated it ten out of ten stars, and wrote: "The narrative of Phantasm II may sound absurd and ridiculous, but the feelings of dread and anxiety that we get while we watch it are very real."
 UGO included Phantasm II in its list of Surprisingly Decent Horror Sequels and called it a "sturdy continuation".

+Sequel

+A sequel titled Phantasm III: Lord of the Dead, was released in 1994.